Sex causes UTI, STDs, babies, and orgasms. What a mess! Let’s start with UTI.

 - Bacteria E. coli is a part of normal bacterial flora in our intestines, rectum and human poop.

-- It is easy for E. coli to travel to your vagina opening and from there, especially during sex-play, to your urethra.
+- It is easy for E. coli to travel to your vagina opening.
+From there, especially during sex-play, E.coli could travel toward your urethra.

-- E. coli normally cannot survive in the healthy vagina for too long (too acidic for its taste), but it feels perfectly fine residing in the urethra and bladder.
-You, on the other hand, get all the nasty symptoms of UTI if E. coli is colonizing your urethra or bladder.
+- E. coli normally cannot survive in the healthy vagina for too long (too acidic for its taste).
+But they feel perfectly fine residing in the urethra and bladder.

 8 Holistic Strategies To Heal And Stop UTI Forever

 Chronic UTI is a very misleading diagnosis.
 Most likely, you need to look for something else that allows for UTI to happened.

 - Improve your diet with a variety of fiber and prebiotics